ltog/osmi-addresses/README.md

 Casual users interested in seeing address data may find the hosted version at http://tools.geofabrik.de/osmi much more useful than running this software.
 A WxS is also available there, see http://wiki.openstreetmap.org/wiki/OSM_Inspector/WxS on how to use it.

 If you are indeed interested in the backend, e.g. to see usage of libosmium in a bigger project, you have come to the right place.
-This software will take OSM data (XML or PBF; planet file or parts of it) data as input and produce a SpatiaLite file as output.
+This software will take OSM data (XML or PBF; planet file or parts of it) data as input and produce SpatiaLite files (one for each layer) as output.
 The output format is easily changeable due to GDAL/OGR being utilized to hold and write data.

 A file can be processed like this:

-    ./osmi planet-latest.osm.pbf
+    ./osmi_addresses planet-latest.osm.pbf

-By default a file called `out.sqlite` is written.
-If a second parameter is given, the name of the output file can be changed:
+By default an output directory called `osmi_sqlite_out` is created in the current directory (that means: not necessarily the directory the binary resides in).
+If a second parameter is given, the name of the output directory can be changed:

-    ./osmi planet-latest.osm.pbf my-output-file.sqlite
+    ./osmi_addresses planet-latest.osm.pbf my-output-dir

-An existing file will not be overwritten, the program will be aborted instead.
+An existing directory will not be overwritten, the software will abort instead.

-To improve overall calculation speed, spatial indices are not calculated while writing the SpatiaLite file.
+In order to improve overall calculation speed, spatial indices are not calculated while writing the SpatiaLite files.
 Instead you are supposed to call

-    ./create_spatial_indices.sh out.sqlite
+    ./create_spatial_indices.sh osmi_sqlite_out

 to add them afterwards.